Peterbilt vs Kenworth: Which is Better?

 Popular with owner/operators for its long-term value, Pete trucks are high-end models that have high resale value on the market.

-Most Peterbilt trucks offer a spacious cabin equipped with comfortable seating in a roomy interior.
+Peterbilt trucks have a long history of driver-first features: spacious sleeper cab areas and comfortable cab designs.
 There are also countless aftermarket parts and accessories to bolster the comfort and functionality of your truck.

 Why Choose Peterbilt: